« View All Posts

 People dealing with depression tend to isolate themselves and avoid social interaction.
 As a truck driver, that’s very easy to do because you’re alone so often.
 That’s why it’s important to pay attention to these symptoms and get help as soon as you notice them.

-Getting Help for Mental Health Issues
+How Can I Get Help for Mental Health Issues?

 First, you should start by contacting your primary care provider.
 They can be a valuable resource in addressing mental health concerns.
 They will evaluate your condition, provide guidance and offer treatment options.
 Reach out to them when you start noticing changes in your behaviors or mood.
 If you can wait to meet with them, schedule an appointment with them the next time you’re home.